 For a full list of types, see Properties and value types.

-Each entity in Cloud Datastore has a key that uniquely identifies it.
+Each entity in Datastore has a key that uniquely identifies it.
 The key consists of the following components:

 - The namespace of the entity, which allows for multitenancy